-If you have a click button or a wheel on the top these are likely to harbour lots of germs too.
+If you've got a click button or a wheel on the top these are likely to harbour lots of germs too.
 So before you pass on your mouse to another person you should sanitise it.

 Before cleaning your mouse, unplug it from your computer.

-Turn the mouse upside down and use a cotton wool bud to clean the rubber feet on the base.
-A toothpick might be helpful for pealing of the really grubby bits.
+Turn the mouse upside-down and use a cotton wool bud to clean the rubber feet on the base.
+A toothpick might be helpful for peeling off the really grubby bits.